 - What does the surgeon do?
 The doctor inserts the tools through these cuts and uses the extra incisions to include uniquely created devices used for repair.
 When indicated, the surgeon fixes the difficulty and repairs the wound as required.

 - Post-operation- After the method, the minute incisions are sealed with stitches or Steri-strips and coated with dressing.
 You will be transferred from the operation theatre to the healing room.
-Majority arthroscopic techniques are executed in an outpatient ward.
+The majority arthroscopic techniques are executed in an outpatient ward.